-There are two daily game drives included in your stay.
+There is one daily game drive included in your stay.
 All game drives are under the supervision of qualified guides and undertaken in purpose build game drive vehicles.
 Don’t miss the opportunity to spot various game such as buffalo, elephant, rhino, leopard, blue wildebeest, waterbuck, zebra and many more.
 Remember your binoculars, camera and something warm to wear.

 Night Game Drives

-A truly special experience where you can observe the nocturnal animals and see what to get up to at night.
-The night drives take place daily from 20:00 – 23:00.
+A truly special experience where you can observe the nocturnal animals and see what they get up to at night.
+The night drives take place after dinner.

 River Bush Walk

 Highly knowledgeable field guides lead game walks, with the focus being on identifying different plant species, animal spoor and the abundant bird life.
 It’s an easy walk along a game track path next to the Komati River.
-These guided walks take place daily from 11:00 – 13:00.
+These guided walks take place after brunch.

 Rock Art Site Walk